 So the next question I had for you, Sriram was like, Do you think that HR tech Service providers have to be aware of the cultural differences while providing services?

-…or that matter.
-If the company which is in this space, solution providers what we see and as mentioned earlier, we focus on the Singapore talent marketplace solution providers.
-When they enter Singapore, for example, they have a one size fits all approach, which is not the right thing.
+Solution providers what we see, and as mentioned earlier, we focus on the Singapore talent marketplace.
+Solution providers, when they enter Singapore, for example, they have a one size fits all approach, which is not the right thing.
 They should definitely be cognizant of the local cultural aspects, especially while entering a new market or a new country.

 Take another example.
-If you take AI-based video interviews or AI-based employees coaching tools that are available is important to train your AI, The bots to ensure the local communication and speech aspects are valued and incorporated in their functionality.
+If you take AI-based video interviews or AI-based employee coaching tools that are available, it is important to train your AI bots, to ensure the local communication and speech aspects are valued and incorporated in their functionality.
 Otherwise again, this is going to backfire.

-Well, it's also not just countries and markets Paras, even between two organizations in the same industry, probably within the same market, transformation journeys very, very different and you need to look at the and cultural aspects of each of these organizations very keenly before embarking on selling a product to them.
+Well, it's also not just countries and markets, Paras, even between two organizations in the same industry, probably within the same market, the transformation journeys are very, very different and you need to look at the cultural aspects of each of these organizations very keenly before embarking on selling a product to them.

-So the next question I had to you is how important does culture play, just building onto the previous question How important does culture play in the adoption and implementation of HRTech?
+So the next question is just building onto the previous question.
+How important does culture play in the adoption and implementation of HR Tech?

-When we do consult engagements with enterprises.
-Most HR teams always start with an HR tech product already in their mind and they tried to force-fit it in the organization.
+When we do these consulting engagements with enterprises, most HR teams always start with an HR tech product already in their mind and they try to force-fit it in the organization.
 We keep reminding them that that's not the way to go about it.
 They need to start with the problem that they are trying to solve, not start with the solution and that's part of the digital HR journey.

-…they need to rethink the entire HR value proposition with regard to their employees, their stakeholders and their organization culture, I mean what works for some companies will not work for others.
+We need to rethink the entire HR value proposition with regard to their employees, their stakeholders, and their organization culture, I mean what works for some companies will not work for others.

-The inherent cultural element of a company really plays a major part in the success of an HR transformation journey or in the success of implementation of HR technology product.
-A key Element of the entire journey Paras, is a strong change management plan that should be incorporated in the road map.
+The inherent cultural element of a company really plays a major part in the success of an HR transformation journey or in the success of the implementation of an HR technology product.
+A key element of the entire journey, Paras, is a strong change management plan that should be incorporated in the road map.

 But if you look at most implementations that we have seen, the change management aspect is not given enough importance by HR teams, which creates the implementation to completely become a failure.
-So I think that clearly shows that culture is going to be an important aspect in that option on implementation of any HR tech solution.
+So I think that clearly shows that culture is going to be an important aspect in the adoption and in the implementation of any HR tech solution.

 Got it.
 That makes a lot of sense.